exalted/mdwiki-seed/README.md

 Team Diana Wiki
 ======

-This is the wiki of the [Team Diana][http://teamdiana.org/] student group.
+This is the wiki of the [Team Diana](http://teamdiana.org/) student group.
 Here you can find tutorials, guides and tips about the software that we use.
-For information about the team and news check out the [official team website][http://teamdiana.org/].
+For information about the team and news check out the [official team website](http://teamdiana.org/).

+The wiki is available at http://team-diana.github.io/en/#!index.md

 Contribute
 ------------------